 (iv) notification of the RSO, or his or her designee, and an authorized user if the patient or the human or animal research subject has a medical emergency or dies.

-(2) The licensee shall maintain a record for inspection by the agency, in accordance with subsection (www) of this section, of individuals receiving instruction.
+(2) The licensee shall maintain a record for inspection by the department , in accordance with subsection (xxx) of this section, of individuals receiving instruction.
 The record shall include the following:

 (A) list of the topics covered;